Vamthecoder/Frontend/FreeCodeCamp.md

 ### You can add multiple gradients to an element by separating them with a comma (,) like this: gradient1(  colors), gradient2(  colors);
 ### The radial-gradient() CSS function creates an image consisting of a progressive transition between two or more colors that radiate from an origin.
 Its shape may be a circle or an ellipse.
 The function's result is an object of the <gradient> data type, which is a special kind of <image>.
 ### At the top of the sky gradient color list, where you would put a direction for the gradient; add circle closest-corner at 15% 15%,.
 This will move the start of the gradient to 15% from the top and left.
 It will make it end at the closest-corner and it will maintain a circle shape.
 These are some keywords built into gradients to describe how it behaves.

+# Day12

+## A Magazine
+###  display: grid; CSS Grid offers a two-dimensional grid-based layout, allowing you to center items horizontally and vertically while still retaining control to do things like overlap elements.
+CSS Grid is similar to Flexbox in that it has a special property for both the parent and child elements.
+### grid-template-columns: 1fr 94rem 1fr; This will create three columns where the middle column is 94rem wide, and the first and last columns are both 1 fraction of the remaining space in the grid container.
+### minmax; /- Use the minmax function to make your columns responsive on any device.
+The minmax function takes two arguments, the first being the minimum value and the second being the maximum.
+These values could be a length, percentage, fr, or even a keyword like max-content.
+### To add space between rows in the grid layout, you can use the row-gap property.
+Same as column-gap to give gap between columns .
+### One option is the grid-column property, which is shorthand for grid-column-start and grid-column-end.
+The grid-column property tells the grid item which grid line to start and end at.
+Its values are in rational number (2/1).
+### For additional control over the layout of your content, you can have a CSS Grid within a CSS Grid.
+### The CSS repeat() function is used to repeat a value, rather than writing it out manually, and is helpful for grid layouts.
+For example, setting the grid-template-columns property to repeat(20, 200px) would create 20 columns each 200px wide.
+### grid-auto-flow : This property takes either row or column as the first value, with an optional second value of dense. grid-auto-flow uses an auto-placement algorithm to adjust the grid layout.
+Setting it to column will tell the algorithm to create new columns for content as needed.
+The dense value allows the algorithm to backtrack and fill holes in the grid with smaller items, which can result in items appearing out of order.
+### text-align: justify; will give perfect spacing between the texts which is aligned in the container with 100% width.
+### The ::first-letter pseudo-selector allows you to target the first letter in the text content of an element.
+### To give the hr a color, you need to adjust the border property.
+### The gap property is a shorthand way to set the value of column-gap and row-gap at the same time.
+If given one value, it sets the column-gap and row-gap both to that value.
+If given two values, it sets the row-gap to the first value and the column-gap to the second.
+### The place-items property can be used to set the align-items and justify-items values at the same time.
+The place-items property takes one or two values.
+If one value is provided, it is used for both the align-items and justify-items properties.
+If two values are provided, the first value is used for the align-items property and the second value is used for the justify-items property.